 Oreo has been getting back into the swing of things slowly but he's still not bouncing around like he normally does.
 I really miss seeing him play like that.
 I know he probably gets pretty pooped out from Pudding chasing him around so he may not have the energy for bouncing.
 Regardless, I hope he will be able to enjoy himself that way again.
 I've been doing my best to try and help him but sometimes I just feel like my best is not enough.
 I love him so much adn I just want him to be OK.
-Thanks again to everyone who has been following for all of your support, generosity and kindness.
+Thanks again to everyone who has been following for all of your support.
 I'll keep updating the blog weekly as we approach the MRI date.

 I spoke with Oreo's regular vet last evening about all of the happenings this week.
 I told her about the appointment with the neurologist and what was mentioned about the Phenobarbital.
 Oreo's vet was very honest in saying that she feels Oreo really should have the MRI for various reasons.
 She also understood my concern and the need to get a second opinion.
 My vet also explained to me that normally a Vestibular disorder is not something that comes and goes in small doses like Oreo experienced.
 Vestibular disorder will cause the cat to lose their balance and walk in circles, usually with a head tilt.
 They will continue to do this for days or even weeks until it passes.
 Oreo didn't walk in circles, nor does he have a head tilt and what happened was quick, under 2 minutes.
 This is why she feels it was more seizure related.
 Seizures usually last anywhere from a few seconds to around 5 minutes.
 Whether the seizures were caused by an onset of stress or not, we can't really know for sure until we see what's going on inside of his brain.
 As far as the Phenobarbital, she explained that even though it is a low dose, there is always a risk of the animal getting another seizure when being taken off of it.
 So she feels that he should stay on it until I either get a second opinion or he has the actual MRI.
 To actually go and get the second opinion, it's an hour away and another $250.
 I hate having to put him through all of this.
 I am so tired and I know he is tired and fed up too.